The Ultimate Guide to Mardi Himal Trek

 The starting and ending points of Mardi Himal trekking can vary depending on your time and preferences.
 However, with Nepal Pyramids, the route starts with a scenic drive to Kande at 1770 m/5807 feet.
 Shortly we trek gently through the beautiful forest setting of Kande towards the Australian Camp at 2165 m/7103 feet.
 Walking the beautiful untouched terrain, we will get to our overnight camp at Deurali at the height of 2200m/7,218 feet.

-From here the route starts ascending steeper and walking the occasional undulating trail we get to Forest Camp at 2550 meters.
+From here, the route starts ascending steeper and walking the occasional undulating trail we get to Forest Camp at 2550 meters.
 Leaving Forest Camp via Rest Camp and Low Camp, we further ascend higher to Bandal Danda (The Cloud Hill) at 3,300 meters / 10,826 feet.
 As the name suggests Bandal Danda gives you the most amazing view of the landscapes with the clouds.

 Both sunrise and sunset from Bandal Danda (The Cloud Hill) are fascinating.
 As the clouds settle down in the valley, it seems like you are walking in clouds overlooking the endless sea of white clouds.
-Eventually, we will hike to High Camp at 3700 meters where most trekkers spend two nights to help acclimatization and do day hikes.
+Eventually, we will hike to High Camp at 3700 meters where most trekkers spend two nights to help acclimatize and do day hikes.

 The High Camp has a spectacular mountain panorama from Annapurna South to the Fishtail Peak.
 From here you can hike further to Mardi Himal Base Camp at 4,500 meters or the Lower View Point at 4250 meters before descending.
 We conclude our trip with a beautiful stay at Pokhara city, the lake city.
 Pokhara is one of the most stunning city in Nepal.